Into the Night (1985 film): Production

-The film was greenlit by Sean Daniel, president of Universal; he was the executive who had championed Landis on National Lampoon's Animal House.
-Three weeks into the 60-day shoot, Landis was ordered to stand trial for involuntary manslaughter arising out of the Twilight Zone shoot.
+The film was greenlit by Sean Daniel, president of Universal; he was the executive who had championed John Landis on National Lampoon's Animal House.
+The lead character of Ed Okin was conceived by Landis as an older man; Landis wanted Jack Nicholson or Gene Hackman for the part.
+Nicholson turned the role down and Universal vetoed Hackman, who was coming off a string of films that were not successful at the box office.
+Having had a hit with The Big Chill (1983), Universal told Landis to cast one of the actors from that film, which resulted in Jeff Goldblum playing Ed Okin.

+Three weeks into the 60-day shoot, Landis was ordered to stand trial for involuntary manslaughter arising out of the Twilight Zone Movie shoot.
 Daniel told the press he thought Landis and his colleagues had been "unfairly sent to trial for what is obviously a human catastrophe, not a criminal act."